 Midlands Engine Investment Fund (MEIF)

-- The British Business Bank is also working alongside LEPS in the Midlands to deliver the Investment Strategy for this second regional fund, the Midlands Engine Investment Fund (MEIF).
-Following NPIF, it’s expected the first investments from this £250m fund will be made in 2017.
+- The British Business Bank is also working alongside LEPS in the Midlands to deliver a second regional fund, the Midlands Engine Investment Fund (MEIF).

 Cornwall and Isles of Scilly Fund (CIOSIF)